CSSLabNKU/LeakyAutofill-Artifact/DETAIL_PM_README.md

 Safari does not support loading user profiles with pre-entered sample data or allowing subsequent manual interactions for testing purposes.
 Due to this limitation, experiments involving Safari are conducted manually on macOS Monterey 12.7.4.

+Specifically, we manually visit all the test websites, trigger the autofill functionality of the Safari browser to fill in the web forms.
+Then, we utilize JavaScript `document.getElementById(#id).value` command in the DevTools to retrive the vaule in the hidden fields.
+Finally, we can determine whether Safari will autofill data into hidden fields.

 ## Mozilla Firefox

 > This PM provides autofill functionality for all three web forms.